Fmahring-prof/InvCreate/README.md

 # InvCreate
-Not working at the moment
+the opencommand is not working.